nis65/ansible-debian-router/roles/upv6if/README.md

 of a lot of steps and some are even on a remote node:

 * assign IPv6 addresses to all local interfaces including openvpn/`ppp0`.
-* adjust route to reach the local subnet behind a downstream router
+* adjust route to reach the downstream subnet behind a downstream router
-* fully renumber the downstream router
+* fully renumber the downstream router and subnet

 Therefore, I decided against dynamic renumbering on the debian router in favor of defining that renumbering is the responsibility of the